Non-minimally Coupled Vector Boson Dark Matter: Freeze-out of vector dark matter

 where $P_J\left(\cos\theta\right)$ is the Legendre polynomial of degree $J$.
 Here we provide an approximate analytical bound on the DM parameter space for both the freeze-out and freeze-in scenario.
 We note, the scattering amplitude in either case has a dependence of the from

 This leads to

 from the requirement of partial-wave unitarity of the $S$-matrix, which in turn constraints the annihilation cross section in the early Universe.
 A part of the parameter space for the WIMP-like DM is thus excluded, as shown by the grey shaded region in the left panel of Fig.~\ref{fig:u1param}.
+For $\xi\sim\mathcal{O}(10^{30})$, Eq.~\eqref{eq:unitarity} implies, the cut-off scale $\Lambda\sim\mathcal{M_\text{pl}}/\sqrt{\xi}$ of the theory lies around a few TeV.
+As we shall see, this situation strikingly improves for freeze-in, where the theory remains valid all the way up to the Planck scale, thanks to $\xi\lesssim\mathcal{O}(1)$, needed for a successful freeze-in production.
+This also indicates freeze-in to be a more favourable mechanism of DM production in the present set-up, keeping the high scale validity of the model intact.
 Before moving on, we would like to mention that there are limits on the DM annihilation cross-section from the non-observation of gamma-ray signals in dwarf satellite galaxies from the MAGIC Cherenkov telescopes and the Fermi Large Area Telescope (LAT)~\cite{MAGIC:2016xys}.
-However, these bounds typically constraint the low DM mass region $m_X<50$ GeV in our case , where the direct search bounds are much more severe, hence we do not show them here.
+However, these bounds typically constraint the low DM mass region $m_X<50$ GeV in our case, where the direct search bounds are much more severe, hence we do not show them here.
+It is interesting to note that an effective interaction of the form $\xi\,\widetilde{R}\,\widetilde{X_\mu}\,\widetilde{X^\mu}$ can similarly be written for a fermionic DM $\widetilde{\chi}$: $\frac{\xi}{M_\text{pl}}\,\overline{\widetilde{\chi}}\,\widetilde{\chi}\,\widetilde{R}$ in the Jordan frame.
+Note that the presence of $1/M_\text{Pl}$ in the non-minimal coupling of the DM $\widetilde{\chi}$ in the Jordan frame brings additional suppression of $1/M_\text{Pl}$ in the coupling strength of the DM in the effective Einstein action.
+It is thus expected that for fermionic DM, detectable signals will be more suppressed compared to vector DM scenario.
+For scalar DM $\widetilde{\varphi}$, on the other hand, we can write the well-known interaction $\xi\,\widetilde{\varphi}^2\,\widetilde{R}$ in the Jordan frame.
+The phenomenology of such non-minimally coupled scalar DM in presence of non-minimally coupled SM Higgs $\xi_h\,\widetilde{H}^\dagger \widetilde{H}\,\widetilde{R}$ has been studied in Ref.~\cite{Ren:2014mta}.
+In the limit $\xi_h\to 0$ this situation becomes similar to the present framework, where the scalar DM can pair annihilate into the SM final states only via contact interactions $\varphi\varphi\to\text{SM}\,\text{SM}$ in the Einstein frame, opening up the possibility of DM direct detection which is otherwise shown to be absent in Ref.~\cite{Ren:2014mta}.